Altoona-Johnstown Clergy Sexual Abuse Attorneys

 Rosenfeld Injury Lawyers LLC protects child abuse survivors emotionally or physically harmed by religious leaders and the Church, including the Diocese of Altoona-Johnstown.
 With our years of experience, we use federal and state law to hold predatory priests accountable.

 Our attorneys file civil suits to ensure our clients receive the financial compensation they deserve.
 If a religious leader injured you, we are ready to help.
-Let us provide you a confidential setting to protect your rights and listen to your story.
+Let a clergy abuse attorney provide you a confidential setting to protect your rights and listen to your story.

 Altoona-Johnstown Diocese Pays out $2.5 Million